deltoro05/python-unicodedata_l10n/README.md

 ## Distribution

 The files in `locale` can be packaged and distributed via e.g. PyPI or eventually become part of the Python distribution.
+Note that this localization can also be used for other programming languages.

 ## Copyright